ejmastnak/ejmastnak.github.io/notes/arch/basics/copy-paste.md

 1. Set `clipboard=unnamed,unnamedplus` to make Vim's yank, delete, and change operations copy into both `+` and `*`, and make the put operations paste from `+`.

-That should be it---Vim's native yank/delete/change/put operations should now interact with the X11 `CLIPBOARD` and `PRIMARY` selections.
+That should be it---Vim's native yank/delete/change/put operations should now interact with the X `CLIPBOARD` and `PRIMARY` selections.
 For documentation of `unnamed` and `unnamedplus` see `:help 'clipboard'` (make sure to include the single quotes!).
 For more Vim-related copy/paste documentation than a typical user would ever want to read, check out `:help 'clipboard'`, `:help registers`, `:help quoteplus`, and `:help quotestar`.